 Appetite Stimulants And Dealing With Poor Appetite

 An almost universal occurrence in advanced CKD in cats and dogs is poor appetite.
 It probably occurs due to a number of things that advanced kidney disease generate: Increased circulating uremic toxins are a likely cause; so are the stomach and intestinal upsets that uremia often bring.
 Nausea may play a part too.
 The weakness and apathy of uremia-induced anemia can play a part as well.
-Whatever the causes, they are highly complex. (ref) In humans, it results in a loss of lean muscle mass (protein-energy wasting aka PEW) and it is the strongest predictor of approaching mortality.
-Weight loss is often accompanied by lower-than-normal blood albumin protein levels (although kidney protein leakage accounts for some of that drop, poor appetite does as well). (ref) It is very similar in our dogs and cats.
-Studies show that faced with CKD, dogs with the lowest body scores die the soonest (rptref1, rptref2) Thin cats are at increased risk of dying of various other health issues too. (ref)
+Whatever the causes, they are highly complex.
+In humans, it results in a loss of lean muscle mass (protein-energy wasting aka PEW) and it is the strongest predictor of approaching mortality.
+Weight loss is often accompanied by lower-than-normal blood albumin protein levels (although kidney protein leakage accounts for some of that drop, poor appetite does as well).
+Read why that occurs in humans here .
+It is very similar in our dogs and cats.
+Studies show that faced with CKD, dogs with the lowest body scores pass away the soonest (read here) Thin cats are at increased risk of dying of multiple health issues including CKD too. ( read here )

 There are a number of ways you might encourage your dog or cat to eat :

 The aroma and texture of canned or freshly-made foods are preferred by most pets over the aroma and texture of dry kibble.
 Would you eat it?
 Broths, soups and gravies, poured over their main diet, often encourage pets to eat.
 So does verbal encouragement and some stroking from their owner.
 Warmed diets are often preferred over cold ones.
 Smaller multiple meals may result in daily food intake greater than just two or three.
 For cats, small amounts of high-aroma toppings (like sardines or clam juice) may do the trick.